 Once you’ve decided what direction you want your Twitch content to take, it’s time to start thinking about what way you’d like to present it.
 Specifically, you have two options:

 - Engaging with existing Twitch users and influencers.

 Which of these is best will depend on your goals and your resources.
 Let’s take a look at each in turn.

 Creating Branded Twitch Streams

-This is the more involved option, but arguably offers more reward, if you see Twitch becoming a major part of your brand strategy.
-This requires you to do the legwork of creating your own Twitch channel, and building up an audience to achieve ROI on your live video content.
+This is the more involved option, but arguably offers more rewards, if you see Twitch becoming a major part of your brand strategy.
+This requires you to do the legwork of creating your own Twitch channel and building up an audience to achieve ROI on your live video content.